-The Board will determine conservation equivalency.
-The Board has final discretion regarding the use of CE and approval of CE programs.
+Beyond the mandatory default restrictions and requirements for the use of CE outlined in the following section, the Board will determine CE and has final discretion regarding the use of CE and approval of CE programs.
 The Board may restrict the use of CE on an ad hoc basis for any FMP requirement.
 Restrictions may include, but are not limited to:

-- measures that are not applicable for CE; - restrictions on rationale for pursuing CE; - limitations on the range of measures that may be proposed (e.g., maximum or minimum size limits) - the definition of "equivalency" (e.g., based on harvest or total removals; achieving the predicted state-specific or coastwide reduction); - minimum levels of precision for catch and effort data used in CE proposals; - whether proposals must include an uncertainty buffer on the reduction/liberalization target; - if states may implement, without further Board review, alternative measures than those specifically approved by the Board if developed using the same methodology; and - if additional sampling or fishery monitoring is required.
+- measures that are not applicable for CE; - restrictions on rationale for pursuing CE; - limitations on the range of measures that may be proposed (e.g., maximum or minimum size limits); - minimum levels of precision for catch and effort data used in CE proposals (beyond the mandatory default requirement below); - whether proposals must include an uncertainty buffer on the reduction/liberalization target (beyond the mandatory default requirement below); - if states may implement, without further Board review, alternative measures than those specifically approved by the Board if developed using the same methodology; and - if additional sampling or fishery monitoring is required.